 Online gambling has risen and risen in popularity in recent years, with it being one of the most common pastimes that British people share.
-We are able to bet on sport, casino classics and online slots so easily these days and this has only helped a thriving industry to become even more successful.
+We are able to bet on sport, casino classics and fruit machines online so easily these days and this has only helped a thriving industry to become even more successful.

 However, with the dangers of gambling well known to many, there are of course lots of regulations regarding online gambling and gambling in general that are written in UK gambling laws.
 In this article we take a closer look at these laws and legislations, before debating what potential changes to UK gambling laws could be around the corner.
 From responsible gambling promotion to the legal age of gambling, we cover all in this quick guide.